AdaGold/video-store-cli/README.md

 - [Optional] List videos checked out to a customer
 - [Optional] List all customers who have currently checked out a video

+You can make requests using your own API via `localhost:5000` or our deployed version using `https://calm-ridge-59728.herokuapp.com`.
 Go through the user stories and build the features of the CLI.

 ## Review